-Post these notices at traffic intersections, grocery stores and community centers, veterinary offices, and other locations.
-Get the word out, because the more people who know your pet is lost, the more likely it is that someone will spot your dog and contact you.
+Post these notices at traffic intersections, grocery stores, community centers, veterinary offices, and other locations.
+Get the word out because the more people who know your pet is lost, the more likely it is that someone will spot your dog and contact you.

-Make a list of all of the places you’ve posted notices so they can be removed when you recover your pet to avoid having people continue to search for a dog who is safely back home!
+Make a list of all of the places you’ve posted notices so you can remove them when you recover your pet to avoid having people continue to search for a dog who is safely back home!

 Contact Local Media